Athlete's Foot - Medical Condition

 Interdigital tinea pedis is the most common type and presents as maceration (softened tissue caused by soaking) and scales in the web spaces between the toes.
 This type may become ulcerative when a secondary bacterial infection occurs.
 Symptoms include painful ulcers between the toes, which often take a long time to heal.

-Tinea pedis can lead to foot or leg infections (cellulitis).
+Tinea pedis can lead to infections (cellulitis) in the feet or legs.
 This can be particularly worrisome in people who have diabetes or chronic vascular diseases.

 By examining the feet for scaling, itchiness, and strong foot odour, doctors can easily diagnose athlete’s foot.
 Your doctor can confirm the diagnosis and exclude other possible skin conditions such as eczema, ringworm, and psoriasis by taking a scraping of lesions from the feet and sending it to the lab for testing.